zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Read<br>
 Rate Limit (NEW): 20times/2s

-Parent user and sub user searche for all existed withdraws and deposits and return their latest status.
+Parent user and sub user search for all existed withdraws and deposits and return their latest status.

 ### HTTP Request